Quick Answer

 That matters because forms are often the gateway for customer interaction.
 A March 2026 comparison page may help you build a shortlist, and some directories are updated regularly, but lists are only a starting point.
 What you need is a tool that fits your risk level, sends clean data into Airtable, and gives clients a path they can finish without confusion.

 Start with the data, not the template gallery.
-If your intake includes sensitive client details, ask for the current evidence pack before rollout: add current compliance scope after verification, confirm who can access submissions, and document where the data goes after form submission.
+If your intake includes sensitive client details, ask for the current evidence pack before rollout: treat the compliance scope as unresolved until vendor documentation verifies it, confirm who can access submissions, and document where the data goes after form submission.
 In one evaluation of 8 form builders, security, compliance, and collaboration were treated as enterprise-level checks, which is the right standard if your form is part of onboarding rather than a casual contact page.
 The practical takeaway is simple: verified documentation beats marketing copy.

 A form is only useful if the submission arrives in Airtable cleanly and predictably.
 Check the integration method end to end, because setup can range from a simple webhook URL to more involved API authentication, and that difference affects maintenance.
 Before you trust any builder, inspect one real submission and look at the payload shape, since well-structured JSON is a concrete checkpoint for automation readiness.
 What you are really buying here is fewer manual handoffs and fewer human-error moments caused by broken mappings or messy data.